Revised and updated October 26, 2019.

-Savvy entrepreneurs who want to “clean up” by buying into a proven residential cleaning franchise have a strong list of opportunities to examine more closely with these 15 best residential cleaning (maid service) franchises of 2019.
+The residential cleaning franchise market is expected to bring in $943 million in revenues in 2019, up from the 2017 figure of $864 million.
+Entrepreneurs who want to “clean up” in this thriving segment have a strong list of opportunities to examine more closely with these 15 best residential cleaning (maid service) franchises of 2020.

-Here are our picks for the top 15 residential cleaning (maid service) franchises of 2019:
+Here are the top 15 residential cleaning (maid service) franchises of 2020:

 1. Merry Maids

-Merry Maids was founded by Dallen Peterson in Omaha, Nebraska.
-The company offers a full range of house cleaning services, including green cleaning, and a satisfaction guarantee backed up with a free re-cleaning.
-The company’s line of maintenance products, Shineffective, has been approved by the U.S. Environmental Protection Agency to carry the Design for the Environment (DfE) label, meaning it meets strict safety standards.
-The chain became a subsidiary of The ServiceMaster Company, which includes such brands as ServiceMaster Clean, Terminix, TruGreen, Furniture Medic, and AmeriSpec.
+Merry Maids offers a wide range of cleaning services, including house/apartment cleaning, green cleaning, maid service, specialty cleaning, detailed cleaning, housekeeping, move in/out cleaning, holiday cleaning, and organizational services.
+The company’s satisfaction guarantee is backed up with a free re-cleaning.
+It also has its own line of maintenance products, Shineffective, that have been approved by the US Environmental Protection Agency to carry the Design for Environment (DfE) label, meaning they meet strict safety standards.

 2. The Maids

 The Maids sends 4-person cleaning crews in bright-yellow branded vehicles to serve customers.
 Services offered include recurring cleaning, occasional cleaning, move in/move out cleaning, seasonal cleaning (spring and fall), same-day cleaning, and special cleaning services.
 The company is an exclusive partner of Mr. Clean, and makes extensive use of that branded character on its website.

 Founded by Daniel J. Bishop in Omaha, Nebraska in 1979 and franchising since 1981, the number of locations currently stands at 1,452 (up from the previous year’s total of 1,387), of which 174 are company-owned and 53 are located outside the US.